How A Dose Of Iodine Could Kill You (Or Save Your Life)

 The dangers of operating these plants have been well documented from accidents such as the Chernobyl (1986) and Fukushima disasters.
 While they do not have the potential to generate substantial explosive power such as a nuclear weapon could, the main concern is their ability to still release radioactive material into the atmosphere in what is known as nuclear fallout.

-The occurrence of an isotope produced through fission is simply a statistical probability: Ba, Kr, Sr, Cs, Xe, I and other elements with atomic masses around 95 and 135 are produced with U-235 is fissioned!
-In this manner one of the major byproducts happens to be an isotope of iodine – I-131 – with a yield of 2.878% from U-2351.
+The occurrence of an isotope produced through fission is simply a statistical probability.
+Fission products of U-235 include atoms of Ba, Kr, Sr, Cs, Xe, I and other elements with atomic masses around 95 and 135!
+One of the major byproducts just happens to be an isotope of iodine – I-131 – with a yield of 2.878% from U-2351.

 Iodine-131: Short and Long Term Effects